zowe/docs-site/docs/user-guide/zosmf-lite.md

 **Symptom**   | **Cause** | **Resolution**
 ---|---|---
-Not authorized to copy  into PROCLIB     |      Your user ID doesn’t have the permission to modify PROCLIB     |      Contact Security Administrator
+Not authorized to copy  into PROCLIB.     |      Your user ID doesn’t have the permission to modify PROCLIB.     |      Contact your security administrator.
-Abend code B37 or E37 |     The data set runs out of space      |          Use IEBCOPY utility to compress PROCLIB dataset before copy
+Abend code B37 or E37. |     The data set runs out of space.      |          Use IEBCOPY utility to compress PROCLIB dataset before you copy it.

 ### Starting the z/OSMF server